Wednesday - July 27

 Kenneth Feldthusen was really looking forward to test at concrete, and now it was also one of the races

-for the Swedish Championship for Competition Eliminator!
-He got a personal best second time out -
+Championship for Competition Eliminator!
+He got a personal best second time out

 OK, if so, we can change the figures, put the cake into the fridge!